 Walk on the Wild Side at the Huron County Nature Center

 The center offers many special weekend programs for families and naturalists.
 Check with the centers’ Programs and Events calendar for details and times.
+If offers well-groomed trails, raised boardwalks, and an interpretive center.

 There is no charge to visit and walk the trails.
 However, donations are welcomed.
-Open 365 days of the year from dawn to dusk – No entrance fee or Michigan Recreation Passport required.

 This site offers some of the best Thumb nature trails around.
 Its dog friendly and now offers a new mountain bike trail option.